solo-io/supergloo/docs/content/concepts/role_based_api.md

 ## Roles

 The `Role` CRD structure allows for fine-grained permission definition.
 Because Gloo Mesh's networking policies target different discovery entities
-(some combination of workloads, traffic targets, meshes, and virtual meshes), permissions for each networking policy CRD are represented by separate _scopes_.
+(some combination of workloads, Destinations, meshes, and virtual meshes), permissions for each networking policy CRD are represented by separate _scopes_.
 A bound user is permitted to configure a policy if and only if all actions (if applicable) and scopes present on the policy are permitted by the role.
 The semantics for whether actions or scopes are permitted are described below.